randaalex/finance_bot/pkg/firefly/docs/RulesApi.md

 func main() {
     id := int32(1) // int32 | The ID of the rule.
     start := time.Now() // string | A date formatted YYYY-MM-DD, to limit the transactions the actions will be applied to.
-Both the start date and the end date must be present.  (optional) end := time.Now() // string | A date formatted YYYY-MM-DD, to limit the transactions the actions will be applied to.
-Both the start date and the end date must be present.  (optional) accounts := "1,2,3" // string | Limit the testing of the rule to these asset accounts.
-Only asset accounts will be accepted.
+If the start date is not present, it will be set to one year ago.
+If you use this field, both the start date and the end date must be present.  (optional) end := time.Now() // string | A date formatted YYYY-MM-DD, to limit the transactions the actions will be applied to.
+If the end date is not present, it will be set to today.
+If you use this field, both the start date and the end date must be present.  (optional) accounts := []int64{int64(123)} // []int64 | Limit the triggering of the rule to these asset accounts or liabilities.
+Only asset accounts and liabilities will be accepted.
 Other types will be silently dropped.  (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)